Texas Stock Laws by County: Who Is Liable for Livestock Accidents on Texas Roads?

 Coryell Yes Horses, mules, jacks, jennets, donkeys, hogs, sheep, goats, and cattle

-Crockett Yes Horses, mules, jacks, jennets, and cattle, hogs, sheep, and goats
+Crockett Yes Horses, mules, jacks, jennets, cattle, hogs, sheep, and goats

 Dallam Yes Horses, mules, jacks, jennets, and cattle